xietingcandice/candice/README.md

 candice
 =======
-This repos is help myself to learn something interesting computer version
+This respos is help myself to learn something interesting computer version